hwanglab/binf_workshop_2018_01/doc/07_annotation_igv.md

     1. Bring all information/discovered knowledge knowing about the variants
     1. [ANNOVAR](http://annovar.openbioinformatics.org/en/latest/)
     1. open the annotated VCF table
-        1. less -S ${ALN}.annovar.chr7.merged.hg19_multianno.txt
+        1. less -S gatkhc_filt.annovar.hg19_multianno.txt
-        1. Search for xxxxxx
+        1. Search for 55233054 #a mutation in EGFR
         1. Look at the annotation in the line
 1. View the corresponding BAM file
     1. Switch to the other window in tmux
     1. `binf`
-    1. `igv.sh ${ALN}.so.mdup.br.hc.bam &`
+    1. `igv.sh bwa.so.mdup.bam &`
-    1. Zoom into the genomic region: 7:XXXXX-XXXXXX
+    1. Zoom in/out the genomic region: `EGFR`

 ## 4. De Novo Variants in Trio sample VCF
 1. Consider, trio samples (proband, mom, and dad) are available